lochv/telnet-bruteforce/README.md

     python TelnetScanner.py -f listip -t 300

-Scan default telnet with random ip or a list of ip
+Scan default telnet with random ip or a list of ips

 optional arguments: